“A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.” – Winston Churchill

 - Obtaining legal advice from an attorney or tax advice from an accountant is always a good idea.

-- It should be encouraged by every responsible business broker, and certainly is so at Five Star Business Brokers of South Florida.
+- It should be encouraged by every responsible business broker.

 - But such professionals – while usually good intentioned – do not normally have direct experience selling businesses.